 Stephen G. Abshire, MD, FACG

-Dr. Abshire, originally from Kaplan, Louisiana attended Tulane University and the University of Southwestern Louisiana in Lafayette where he received his medical degree with honors in 1972.
-In 1975 he completed his residency in Internal Medicine at Tulane and returned to Kaplan to practice medicine.
-Dr. Abshire returned to New Orleans at Ocshner Medical Foundation and completed his Gastroenterology Fellowship in 1978.
-In 1978 Steve returned to Lafayette and founded the Gastroenterology clinic of Acadiana, where he continues to practice today.
+Originally from Kaplan, La., Dr. Abshire attended Tulane University and the University of Southwestern Louisiana (now UL Lafayette) where he received his medical degree with honors in 1972.
+In 1975, he completed his residency in Internal Medicine at Tulane and returned to Kaplan to practice medicine.
+Dr. Abshire returned to New Orleans and completed his Gastroenterology Fellowship in 1978 at Ochsner Medical Foundation.
+In 1978, he returned to Lafayette and founded the Gastroenterology Clinic of Acadiana, where he continues to practice today.

-He is also Medical Director of Lafayette General Endoscopy Center, which he founded in 1988.
-(It was then known as Saints Street Endoscopy Center.)
-The Center has moved to a new state-of-the-art endoscopy facility which it shares with its corporate partner, Lafayette General Medical Center.
+Dr. Abshire is also Medical Director at Lafayette General Endoscopy Center, which he founded in 1988 (then known as Saints Street Endoscopy Center).
+Today, LGEC continues its mission in a new, state-of-the-art endoscopy facility shared with its corporate partner, Lafayette General Medical Center.

-During the aftermath of Hurricane Katrina, Tulane University lost faculty members in the GI section and Dr. Abshire began teaching.
-He remains on staff today teaching new generations of gastroenterologists.
-He is a recognized leader in the capabilities and advantages of high definition endoscopy and the increase in polyp detection rate due to this technology.
-He is a published author and speaker on this subject.
+During the aftermath of Hurricane Katrina, Dr. Abshire helped train new gastroenterologists by taking a temporary teaching position at Tulane University.
+He is a recognized leader, published author and speaker on the capabilities and advantages of high definition endoscopy and the increase in polyp detection rate due to this technology.

 Dr. Abshire is a member of the following professional organizations:

 - The American College of Gastroenterology, Fellow

 - Louisiana State Medical Society

 Dr. Abshire is a father to three daughters, a loving husband and grandfather to four grandchildren.
 When not practicing medicine, you’ll find Dr. Abshire hunting and spending time at his farm in Vermillion Parish.